geb/geb/README.md

 You can then generate the API reference HTML by running…

-    ./gradlew :doc:manual:compileApi
+    ./gradlew :doc:manual:apiDoc

-You will then find the compiled HTML in the directory `doc/manual/build/manual/api`
+You will then find the compiled HTML in the directory `doc/manual/build/apiDoc`

-> Note that you can build the manual chapters and reference API in one go with `./gradlew doc:manual:compile`
+> Note that you can build the manual chapters and reference API in one go with `./gradlew doc:manual:packageManual`

 ### Contributing features/patches